tthorntone/AdNauseam-Wiki/Does-µBlock-blocks-ads-or-just-hide-them?.md

 #### Hosts file

 µBlock also support the parsing and enforcing of hosts files -- something which ABP does not.
-All entries in a hosts file are parsed as network filters, i.e. no resource will be fetch from a remote server which appear in a hosts file.
+All entries in a hosts file are parsed as network filters, i.e. no resource will be fetch from a remote server which appear in a hosts file, no connection will even be attempted.

 **Answer:** resources blocked.